CSE151A-Project/151A-project/README.md

    2. Missing values in 'host_response_rate' and 'review_scores_rating' are imputed with their respective median values.
 Before imputation, the 'host_response_rate' is converted from a percentage string to a float.
    3. We drop latitude and longitude column because it is difficult to process this kind of data and we already have City column.

-3. Norm & Standard
-   1. Both of them have their own advantages, and we first consider to use min-max because it makes us easy to interpret the data.
-However, We finally choose to use standardization for our project because we consider that it is less sensitivec to those outliers compared with min-max normalization.
-After the exploration of the data, we find that there are some outliers in the dataset which may affect the result greatly if we do not use standardization.

-4. BoW & TF-IDF
+3. Bag of Words (BOW) & Term Frequency-Inverse Document Frequency(TF-IDF)
    1. To utilize the 'description' and 'name' feature in training, we first need to transform each description into a vector and then discover the relationship between the descriptions and the log price.
-We use Bag of Words (BOW) and TF-IDF techniques, respectively, during the transformation process.
-We initially train the transformed vectors with the log price using a linear regression (LR) model, so that the model's theta learns the potential relationship between the description vector and the log price.
+We use BOW and TF-IDF techniques, respectively, during the transformation process.
+We initially train the transformed vectors with the log price using a linear regression model, so that the model's theta learns the potential relationship between the description vector and the log price.
 We extract the theta of the LR model based on the words in each description.
 Then, we sum up the values of the corresponding theta and append the result as a new feature to our final training set.

-5. Sentiment
+4. Sentiment
-   1. It calculates the sentiment score of a description by summing up the sentiment scores of each word in the cleaned 'description' and 'name'.
+   1. It calculates the sentiment scores for the description and the name of a datapoint by summing up the sentiment scores of each word in the cleaned 'description' and 'name' respectively.
 If a word is not found in the sentiment_dict, its sentiment score is considered as 0.
+         ```python
+         punctuation = set(string.punctuation)

+         def sentiment(d):
+            sentimentScore = 0
+            r = ''.join([c for c in d.lower() if not c in punctuation])
+            for w in r.split():
+               sentimentScore += sentiment_dict.get(w, 0)
+            return sentimentScore
+         def name(d):
+            sentimentScore = 0
+            r = ''.join([c for c in d.lower() if not c in punctuation])
+            for w in r.split():
+               sentimentScore += name_dict.get(w, 0)
+            return sentimentScore
+         ```

-6. Fix perfect multicollinearity
+5. Fix perfect multicollinearity
    1. Perfect multicollinearity happens when one variable can be perfectly predicted from the others, causing issues in regression models by inflating the variance of the coefficient estimates, which can lead to a very large MSE.
 By setting drop_first=True, the function will drop the first level for each categorical variable.
 This effectively removes one dummy variable from each set of dummies derived from a categorical variable, thus eliminating the perfect multicollinearity that occurs when all dummy variables for a category are included.
+      ```python
+      df_encoded = pd.get_dummies(df, columns=['cleaning_fee','host_has_profile_pic', 'host_identity_verified', 'instant_bookable'], drop_first=True)
+      ```

+6. Encoding
-7. One-Hot Encoding:
+   1. One-Hot Encoding:
-   1. Categorical variables such as 'property_type', 'room_type', 'bed_type', 'cancellation_policy', 'city', 'cleaning_fee', 'host_has_profile_pic', 'host_identity_verified', and 'instant_bookable' are one-hot encoded.
-This process transforms these categorical variables into a format that can be used in machine learning algorithms, creating separate binary columns for each category.
+      1. Categorical variables such as 'property_type', 'room_type', 'bed_type', 'cancellation_policy', 'city', 'cleaning_fee', 'host_has_profile_pic', 'host_identity_verified', and 'instant_bookable' were initially one-hot encoded.
+This process transforms categorical variables into a format that can be used in machine learning algorithms, creating separate binary columns for each category.

-8. KFold Target encoding:
+   2. KFold Target encoding:
-   1. Implementing K-Fold target encoding to mitigate the high dimensionality issue often encountered with one-hot encoding, especially beneficial for neural network models.
+      1. Due to the high dimensionality encountered with one-hot encoding, we implemented K-Fold target encoding to mitigate the issue.
+Target encoding is especially beneficial for neural network models.
 Where categorical features are replaced with the mean value of a target variable ('log_price') computed from each fold of the training data, to prevent data leakage.
+   3. Leave One Out (LOO):
+      1. We tried LOO after target encoding, but obtained a MSE of 0.003 with our final model, which was dramastically lower than the prior MSE.
+We attemptted to find the reason that caused the reduction of the MSE but failed.
+Therefore, we decided not to ultilize this encoding technique until we find the reason.
+      2. Leave-One-Out (LOO) encoding is a form of target encoding that reduces overfitting by excluding the target value of the current row when calculating the category's mean target, thereby offering a more generalizable feature representation.

+7. Norm & Standard
+   1. Both normalization and standardization have their own advantages, and we first consider to use min-max because it makes us easy to interpret the data.
+However, We finally choose to use standardization for our project because we consider that it is less sensitivec to those outliers compared with min-max normalization.
+After the exploration of the data, we find that there are some outliers in the dataset which may affect the result greatly if we do not use standardization.

 ### Model 1: 2nd degree Polynomial Regression